-The granting authority will first calculate the 'revised accepted EU contribution' for the beneficiary, by calculating the 'revised accepted contributions'.
+The granting authority will first calculate the 'revised accepted EU contribution' for the beneficiary, by calculating the 'revised accepted costs' and 'revised accepted contributions'.

 After that, it will take into account grant reductions (if any).
 The resulting 'revised total accepted EU contribution' is the beneficiary revised final grant amount.